 In present day, an engagement ring is given to someone to signify their intent to marry them in the future.
 For most, it's within 5 years, but some people stay engaged for a long time, and there's nothing wrong with that.

 Your average engagement ring is usually made of diamonds.
 The ring will have a center stone, which is usually a large stone in comparison to any surrounding small diamonds.
 Engagement rings tend to also have 4-6 prongs that hold the center diamond in place.

-The most popular choices in diamond engagement ring designs or settings would be the classic solitaire look or the pave diamonds encrusted along the band.
+The most popular choices in buying diamond engagement ring designs or settings would be the classic solitaire look or the pave diamonds encrusted along the band.
 Most of the time, the center stone is raised from its band to draw attention and add dimension from other little diamonds.

 Aside from the traditional look, there are a ton of different engagement ring styles to choose from, like this stunning engagement ring in rose gold below:

 Your wedding ring, or wedding band is typically made out of either plain metal or with stones.
 For many women, they tend to choose a pave style wedding band like this one below:

 Most women wear wedding bands that have small diamonds.
 During my time at Kay's, I'd say that probably 85% of wedding ring sets are white gold.

 Wedding bands were most often made of gold, but are now found in alternative metals.
 On average, most men prefer a tungsten wedding band to a gold wedding band, while others prefer wearing comfortable silicone wedding rings.
 Alternative wedding bands are usually made of titanium, tungsten carbide, or stainless steel.

 Less common alternative metals might be ceramic, palladium, or cobalt rings.